top of page

 Treadmill Training: Is It OK to Train for a Race on a Treadmill?

-The treadmill is not my favorite place to run, but it is an important tool in my toolbox of running…things.
+The treadmill is not my favorite place to run, but it is an important tool in my running toolbox.
+The treadmill can be, however, a great place to log miles when it's dark outside, when the weather is not great, or when you just would rather be indoors!

 If you are able to get outside for all your runs, that’s AMAZING and I cheer you on.